-Despite overall investment intentions, however, 33 percent of respondents said their sentiment about the U.S. market is more pessimistic; 60 percent felt their opinion was unchanged, and only 6 percent considered themselves more optimistic.
+Despite overall investment intentions, however, 33 percent of respondents said their sentiment about the U.S. market is more pessimistic; 60 percent felt their opinion was unchanged baby care tips, and only 6 percent considered themselves more optimistic.
 In last year's survey, 8 percent felt pessimistic, 85 percent had an unchanged opinion, and 8 percent felt optimistic.

 "As uncertainty rises with a new government in Washington and interest rates that have risen dramatically, it is no surprise that investors have signaled a note of caution," says James A. Fetgatter, chief executive officer, AFIRE.
 "Previous, comfortable spreads between cap rates and interest rates have narrowed making the investment criteria more selective and difficult.
 Increased market research and discipline will be required."

 Industrial property edged out multifamily to take first place among property types, and hotels remain the least favored property type.